Phallus paintings in Bhutan: Anecdotes and practices

 Several anecdotes are told of the zany ways of Drukpa Kunley.
 It is said that on a particular occasion he was gifted a sacred thread to put around his neck.
 However, he shocked the people by saying that he would tie the thread around his penis with the fond hope that it would bring him "luck with the ladies".

-Among some communities in eastern Bhutan, every year during a particular period, phalluses are worshipped with flowers, ara (red colored hooch) and milk, in an effort to seek protection from the evil spirits.
+Among some communities in eastern Bhutan, every year during a particular period, phalluses are worshipped with flowers, red-colored ara and milk, in an effort to seek protection from the evil spirits.
 In central Bhutan, a wooden phallus is immersed in the cups before the drinks are offered to the guests.
 Some phalluses, especially in rural Bhutan, are endowed with comic eyes.

 The phallus painting is also termed as an institutionalised graffiti.
 It is seen painted in different designs, and an unusual design seen is one with a dragon riding the phallus.
 One common feature noticed is that the phallus is always seen ejaculating.

 Symbolism

 The belief that such a symbol brings good luck and drives away evil spirits is so much ingrained in the psyche of the common populace in Bhutan that the symbols are routinely painted outside walls of the new houses and even painted on number plates of trucks.
-The carved wooden phalluses are hung (sometimes crossed by a design of sword or dagger) outside, on the eves of the new homes, at the four corners.
+The carved wooden phalluses are hung (sometimes crossed by a design of sword or dagger) outside, on the eaves of the new homes, at the four corners.

 The wooden phalluses are also driven in the agricultural fields as a kind of scarecrow, when the crops start sprouting.
 The Atsaras (masked clowns) also decorate their headgear with phallus painted cloth, during the popular Tsechu festival held every year in different monasteries throughout Bhutan.
 These clowns also dance with their holy whips and wooden phalluses.
-On a road drive from Paro airport to Thimpu these explicit paintings of phalluses are a common sight on “white-washed walls of homes, shops and eateries.”
+On a road drive from Paro airport to Thimphu these explicit paintings of phalluses are a common sight on “white-washed walls of homes, shops and eateries.”

 In the Chimi Lhakhang monastery, the shrine dedicated to Drukpa Kunley, several wooden penises are seen being used to bless people who visit the monastery on pilgrimage seeking blessings to bear a child or for welfare of their children.
 The glaringly displayed phallus in the monastery is a brown wooden piece with a silver handle, a religious relic considered to possess divine powers and hence used for blessing the spiritually oriented people.
 It is also said to prevent quarrels among family members in the houses which are painted with these symbols.